 - Whisk the flour ingredients into the milk/egg mix until smooth.
 Allow the mix to set for 15 minutes.

 - Heat a large frying pan above medium heat and coat with butter.
 If the butter starts smoking you’d want to turn the pan down.
 You want it to be just cool enough that the butter doesn't smoke but hot enough to cook the crepes.

-- After the crepe batter has set, ladle about ¼ cup of crepe batter onto the pan (depending upon your pan size, you can really make these crepes as big as you want, so the ¼ cup is relative).
+- After the crepe batter has set, ladle about ¼ cup of crepe batter onto the pan (depending upon your pan size, you can really buy ambien over the counter make these crepes as big as you want, so the ¼ cup is relative).